matthewcornell/peepweather/README.md

 # Bugs
-- ! my customized settings no longer stay stored anymore, and this wasn't happening a few days ago.
-Every time I go the site, the settings are reset back to default again no matter if I access the site on my desktop or iPad.

-- cookies: use secure?

 - form validation:
     - /       : zipcode: not empty. five numbers. exists in zipcode file.
     - /       : lat/lon: not empty. lat/lon pattern